amazon-ion/ion-docs/_books/ion-1-1/src/modules/defining_modules.md

 Macro references are resolved to a specific macro as follows:

-* An unqualified _macro-name_ is looked up within the exported macros, and if not found, then the system module.
+* An unqualified _macro-name_ is looked up within the exported macros, and if not found, then the active encoding module's macro table.
   If it maps to a macro, that’s the resolution of the reference.
   Otherwise, an error is signaled due to an unbound reference.
 * An anonymous local reference  (`__address__`) is resolved by index in the exported macro array.